Zandrr/Zandrr.github.io/about.md

 ### [CU Ratings](https://github.com/Zandrr/CUratings)

 Ah my first project ever.
 This was the first time I have ever used PHP, MySQL, HTML/CSS.
+It's *not so good*.